virtualcitySYSTEMS/map-ui/documentation/LEGEND.md

 ## Configuration

-The legend has to be configured at a `layer` or `style` property bag.
+The legend has to be configured at a `VectorClusterGroup`, `layer` or `style` property bag.
 Using the key `legend` one (or more) [LegendItems](#LegendItems) can be added.

 > Legend definition on styles are preferred over legend definitions on layers!
+Legend definition on VectorClusterGroup are handled separately, and can therefore be shown at the same time than a layer/style legend.

 You may define both, legend on a layer and on its style(s).
 If a style is active, the style legend will be rendered.